gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.2.8 =
+* Fix: Increased priority of CSS rules for links in menu items.
+It is prevents color overwriting when Groovy Menu is integrated using the Divi builder.
+* Fix: Fixed cart opening issue that appears when quickly move mouse between the menu item and the cart icon.
+* Fix: Added changes to the styles for the mini cart.
+Most styles now have the!
+Important property.
+These changes are aimed at preventing overwriting styles of cart by the theme styles.
+* Added: Added the opportunity to enable scrollbar for Minimalistic menu type.

+= 2.2.7.1 =
+* HotFix: Fixed an issue with appearance the mega menu content that created with Divi builder, which occurred on Woocommerce product pages only.

+= 2.2.7 =
+* Added: SEO improvements.
+Added the ability to select the alt text for the logo.
+* Improve: Added "Fade in out" effect for "Submenu appearance style".
+* Improve: Setting "Submenu appearance style" is now available for all menu types except Minimalistic.
+* Fix: Added the fadeout effect for submenus "Submenu appearance style" - "Animate from bottom" that has missed at GM 2.2.5.2
+* Fix: The "Submenu hover style" - "Shift right" setting has been fixed for the Expanding sidebar menu on the right.

 = 2.2.6 =
 * Added: Added option "Mobile menu" - "Show Woo minicart" that will be enable to show the Woocomerce minicart on the mobile.